-This stimulating and challenging vocational course is for students who intend to study for a degree or follow a career in Sport.
+This stimulating and challenging vocational course is for students who intend to study for a degree in Sport or pursue a career in the Sports Industry.

 It covers a wide variety of topics, including both the theory and practical aspects of Sport.

 The Diploma is a two year course, equivalent to two A Levels.